ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 * Use a 256*256 texture for color lookup (likely possible in even the oldest GLSL version).

 Added benefits are speed (10 000+ objects per frame!), the possibility of low-res 3D graphics, and easy implementation of transformable sprites.

+## Logging

+Add a logger to record events and errors.